DataKitchen/dataops-testgen/README.md

 We recommend you start by going through the [Data Observability Overview Demo](https://docs.datakitchen.io/articles/open-source-data-observability/data-observability-overview).

 ### Support
-For support requests, [join the Data Observability Slack](https://data-observability-slack.datakitchen.io/join) 👋 and ask post on #support channel.
+For support requests, [join the Data Observability Slack](https://data-observability-slack.datakitchen.io/join) 👋 and post on the `#support` channel.

 ### Connect to your database
 Follow [these instructions](https://docs.datakitchen.io/articles/#!dataops-testgen-help/connect-your-database) to improve the quality of data in your database.

 ### Community
-Talk and Learn with other data practitioners who are building with DataKitchen.
+Talk and learn with other data practitioners who are building with DataKitchen.
 Share knowledge, get help, and contribute to our open-source project.

 Join our community here: